 There are costs relevant to both loan types.
 In the case of a home equity loan, the cost is clear and mentioned in the agreement.
 In this respect, borrowers are aware of the closing costs, prepayment penalties, if any, before signing the contract.
 HELOC costs vary.
 Some lenders charge both closing costs and prepayment penalties while others don’t.
 Instead, borrowers must keep the credit line open for at least two years.
 Alternatively, penalties may apply.
 Apart from these mentioned HELOC costs, annual membership and account maintenance costs can be also charged by lenders.
 Borrowers need to consider these costs so that they never get surprised during the HELOC application process.

 In conclusion, whether it is a one-time home equity loan or HELOC, it is best to consider the loan seriously and study available options.
 It is the second debt in addition to the original home mortgage they are responsible for.
 They are using their own property as collateral.
 They can lose the latter if they cannot afford to repay the two mortgages.
-Therefore, in many cases, they may prefer to apply for a loan online.
+Therefore, in many cases, they may prefer to apply for a loan through online loan network.
 Learning how long it takes to get a home equity loan is important but having a repayment strategy is even more important.
 It is in this way only that individuals make the best use of their home mortgage.